-2. If the government or a private company wanted to build a road, dam, or railroad on land you own, what would they have to do?
+4. If the government or a private company wanted to build a road, dam, or railroad for the community on land you own, what do you think that they would have to do?

 Reading and Discussion:

-Read Fred Pearce's story, "In Honduras, Defending Nature Is a Deadly Business."
+Read journalist Fred Pearce's story, "In Honduras, Defending Nature Is a Deadly Business."
+As you read, document your responses to the following questions.
+Be prepared to discuss the questions with your class.

 1. Who was Berta Cáceres?